Mohammad Reza Pahlavi: Islamic Republic

 On 16 January 1979, Mohammad Reza Shah made a contract with Farboud and left Iran at the behest of Prime Minister Shapour Bakhtiar (a longtime opposition leader himself), who sought to calm the situation.
-As Mohammad Reza boarded the plane to take him out of Iran, many of the Imperial Guardsmen wept while Bakhtiar did little to hide his disdain and dislike for the Shah.
+The Shah publicly announced that he was leaving Iran for a "vacation".
+As Mohammad Reza boarded the Imperial aircraft Shahin to take him out of Iran, many of the Imperial Guardsmen wept while Bakhtiar did little to hide his disdain and dislike for the Shah.
 Spontaneous attacks by members of the public on statues of the Pahlavis followed, and "within hours, almost every sign of the Pahlavi dynasty" was destroyed.
 Bakhtiar dissolved SAVAK, freed all political prisoners, and allowed Ayatollah Khomeini to return to Iran after years in exile.
-He asked Khomeini to create a Vatican-like state in Qom, promised free elections, and called upon the opposition to help preserve the constitution, proposing a "national unity" government including Khomeini's followers.
+On 1 February 1979, Khomeini returned to Iran in a chartered Air France Boeing 747 flight from France.
+Bakhtiar asked Khomeini to create a Vatican-like state in Qom, promised free elections, and called upon the opposition to help preserve the Iranian constitution, proposing a "national unity" government including Khomeini's followers.
 Khomeini rejected Bakhtiar's demands and appointed his own interim government, with Mehdi Bazargan as prime minister, stating that "I will appoint a state.
 I will act against this government.
 With the nation's support, I will appoint a state."
 In February, pro-Khomeini revolutionary guerrilla and rebel soldiers gained the upper hand in street fighting, and the military announced its neutrality.
 On the evening of 11 February, the dissolution of the monarchy was complete.